jfhbrook/susitna/README.md

 Note, this abstraction may require some changes to support a proper bytecode if ported to a lower level language.

-#### Environment

-The Java implementation of Lox in CI stores all variables in a Map that can look upwards into ancestor scopes.
-But in my case, things might be different:

-1. I intend to know types at the time I compile to IR, largely due to the use of sigils, and therefore can benefit from multiple narrowly-typed dicts
-2. I don't intend to implement nested functions and may only have builtin, global and local scope - or similar.
-3. I will likely implement local variables on a values stack, like the C implementation

 ### Scanning and Parsing

 I'm starting out with using parser combinators, namely typescript-parsec.